-- Panel submissions are broken up by category and reviewed by a subcommittee of Netroots experts.
-We expect to inform submitters in late March, if they have made it through the first round of selections.
+- Panel submissions are broken up by category and reviewed by a subcommittee of experts.
+We will inform session organizers in early April if they have made it through the first round of selections.

-- Those panels which advance are passed to the final selection committee who makes the final decision about which panels are presented at NN13.
-We expect to inform submitters of our final decision in early April.
+- Those panels which advance passed the first round are given to the final selection committee, which makes the final decision about which panels are presented at NN14.
+We will inform session organizers of our final decision in late April.

-- Because of the nature of this submission process, some session organizers may be asked to combine similar proposals.
+- Because of the nature of this submission process, we may ask some session organizers to combine similar proposals.

 Organizer roles and responsibilities:

-- If needed, speakers and organizers may request up to five complimentary registrations per panel.
-Speakers and organizers are responsible for booking and paying for their own travel expenses.
+- Speakers and organizers are responsible for booking and paying for their own travel expenses.
 Information about Netroots Nation’s hotel block can be found here.